API Gateway Data Model and General Interaction Diagram

 path and ID.png

-A single API entity is a collection of paths.
-When created in API Gateway, each API gets an ID.
+Each of the created APIs (Stages) gets an ID.
 An API ID is a unique string which identifies that the API in URLs is a part of FQDN (Fully Qualified Domain Name).
 For example, in the https://foo.example.com/bar/baz URL, the foo string is the API ID.

 Paths within an API